So, you have too many photos taking up valuable storage on your iPhone, and you want to free up some space by transferring them to your PC?

 If you are reading this article to avoid using iTunes, is there really a point to using iCloud?
 Yes.
 While it’s similar to other Apple software, it is a great alternative for storing your photos on your computer.

-1. Updating your iCloud
+1. Update Your iCloud

 Before you begin, make sure that you have the most recent version of the iCloud app on your iPhone device.
-You also have to set up iCloud on Windows by downloading it from the Apple Store.
+You also have to set up iCloud on Windows by downloading it from the App Store.

-In order to transfer your photos from iPhone to your PC, you have to sign in to the same Apple ID for the iCloud account on your computer as your phone.
+In order to transfer your photos from your iPhone to your PC, you have to sign in to the same Apple ID for the iCloud account on your computer as your phone.

 2. Turn on iCloud Photos